kyleduongg/Quick-Bites-vs.-Slow-Feasts/README.md

 | Train | 0.0448    | 80.27        |
 | Test  | 0.0452    | 79.29        |

-On the test set, we set using an 80/20 split, the baseline linear regression model performs very poorly.
+On the test set, we set using an 80/20 split, where the baseline linear regression model performs very poorly.
 Both the training and test R² values are close to 0.
 The RMSE on both splits is roughly 80 minutes.
 An RMSE of about 80 means, on average, the model predictions are off by more than 80 minutes in total, which is not very helpful for someone trying to estimate cooking time.
 The very low R² also shows how the model explains almost none of the variation in minutes beyond just predicting something close to the overall mean.
 Because of the combination of high error and low predictive power, I do not consider the baseline to be "good" but rather for it to be very "weak".
 This baseline was mainly serve as a starting point, as I look to improve the model.

 ---